 Once the baby is born, physicians should follow standards of care, including respiratory management, which can require the use of surfactant or ventilation.

-Note: It is crucial to understand that that a premature baby with an infection is much more worrisome than a premature baby.
+Note: A premature baby with an infection is at greater risk for injury, death, or disability than a premature baby.
 Ideally, the baby should be delivered at the first signs of potential infection.
-This is difficult to predict, so close monitoring is essential, and signs of infection or changes in the baby’s testing (even subtle ones) should be relied upon.
+This is occasionally difficult to predict, so close monitoring is essential, and signs of infection or changes in the baby’s testing (even subtle ones) should be relied upon.

 Many infants that are born as a result of properly managed PPROM do well, as most complications tend to arise from mismanagement of the condition.
 Because PPROM has the added risk factor of prematurity, it’s very important that physicians be exceedingly careful in their treatment of the baby.
 Good outcomes stem from proper management of care.

-We are one of only a few select firms that handle exclusively birth injury.
-We are also one of the few to employ in-house medical staff, who apply their knowledge to exhaustively interpreting your medical records and determining if medical malpractice occurred.
-Our attorneys have won numerous settlements for our clients and have received numerous awards for their work.
+We are one of only a few select firms that exclusively handle birth injury.
+We are also one of the few to employ in-house medical staff, who apply their knowledge to exhaustively interpret your medical records and determine if medical malpractice occurred.
+Our attorneys have won numerous multi-million dollar settlements for our clients, and have received many awards for their work.

 Free Case Review | Available 24/7 | No Fee Until We Win